JamesSkemp/words/content/post/all-marketers-are-liars-seth-godin-speaks-at-google.md

 +++
-title = "'All Marketers are Liars' - Seth Godin speaks at Google" summary = "If you have the bandwidth, there's a great little video available from Google - Seth Godin's speech at Google." draft = false comments = true date = "2006-03-06T22:18:00-06:00"
+title = "'All Marketers are Liars' - Seth Godin speaks at Google" description = "If you have the bandwidth, there's a great little video available from Google - Seth Godin's speech at Google." draft = false comments = true date = "2006-03-06T22:18:00-06:00"